Real-Currents/pb-starter-app/README.md

 # Info
-Pull this to get a basic start to an Angular 1.4.12 project
+A quick start for an Angular 1.4.12 project running DS 3.0.0

-Running DS 3.0.0

 # Getting Started

-Clone the repo to your machine, then run `npm install` and then `bower install`.
+Download the Zip file of this repo to your computer.
+In a Terminal app, switch to the unzipped folder and  run `npm install` and then `bower install`.

-To run your app locally, use `gulp`.
+Once the components have been installed, run the app locally any time by typing `gulp` in the terminal while in the app's root directory.

 To build your app, use `gulp build` then `gulp serve-build` to run the app from the build folder.

+The build folder can also be updated to a server.

 ##Specs